FIS SKii Jumping World Cup

 Wielka Krokiew (Zakopane)

 The Ski Jumping slope is – the biggest – of ski jumps built on the slope in Zakopane.
 It was opened in 1925 and from 1989 the ski jump bears the official name Wielka Krokiew im.
 Stanisława Marusarza.
-It is a regular venue in the FIS Ski Jumping World Cup.
+The FIS Ski Jumping World Cup has been consistently held here over the years.
 The capacity of the ski jumping stadium is roughly around 40,000.
 The event attracts huge crowds, not only the Polish Ski Jumping fans but also fans from around the world.
 You can see the hill even as you take a turn from the famous Krupowki Street in the centre of the town.
 The slope is a mere 15 minutes’ walk from the town and is walkable on foot.
 As the events take place on the hillside, there are no cars allowed close to the venue, but only those of the crew and participants.

 On either side of the streets leading up to the event are vendors selling Polish souvenirs flags, hats and vuvuzelas or horns.
 I think almost everyone had one of those.
 Also, there were typical Polish grills of sausages and other meats.
 The whole atmosphere was that of one huge summer BBQ party!
 The freezing cold did not dampen anyone’s spirit.
 I would say after watching the event on TV, it is even more exciting and fun to go watch it live in the cold as you have a rush of adrenaline participating with the crowds cheering for every participant.
 There is live music from the DJ booming after every jump, the MC rallying up the fans with fun jokes and games like the Mexican Wave, people holding up the Polish flags with names of the towns or villages where they came from, there are a few famous Polish artists/singers perform for the crowds in between the rounds.
 Even the Polish President Andrzej Duda was present as it would be Kamil Stoch’s chance for a victory in his homeland.
 In good humour and entertainment, the song Doo Dah was played for the Polish president.
 I really enjoyed myself despite the cold as it is quite different watching it on a TV.